Lynches River County ParkIMPORTANT UPDATE:

-All public access to Florence County buildings Additionally, the boat landing and playground are closed per State of South Carolina Executive Orders.
-At this time, trails are accessible to the public.
+All public access to Florence County buildings is restricted; however, our trails, playground and Splash Pad are open to the public.
 Additionally, our campground and cabins are available for rentals (call for availability).
 The Canopy Walk at the Environmental Discovery Center will also remain open during EDC regular business hours (staff availability dependent).
 The Canopy Walk is accessible under, and to the rear of the Environmental Discovery Center.

 For the convenience of our visitors, the public restrooms located at the front of the park will be open during park hours.

 For questions or concerns, please call (843) 389-0550.